Joshua-Medvinsky/Arbitrage-Bot/README.md

 ## Overview

-A sophisticated arbitrage bot designed for the Base network that monitors Uniswap V3, SushiSwap, and Aerodrome DEXes for profitable trading opportunities.
+A sophisticated arbitrage bot designed for the Base network that monitors Uniswap V3, SushiSwap, Aerodrome, and Balancer V2 DEXes for profitable trading opportunities.
 The bot features comprehensive safety checks, real-time execution capabilities, and fallback mechanisms for token handling.

 ## Features